wisnukurniawan/Compose-ToDo/doc/architecture.md

 # Mercury architecture

 Mercury is a chemical element, which usually used in traditional mining processes to find gold.
-I named this mercury to pretend the gold as "[Pure function](https://en.wikipedia.org/wiki/Pure_function)" as it intends to encourage maximal use of pure functions when using this.
+Named this mercury to pretend the gold as "[Pure function](https://en.wikipedia.org/wiki/Pure_function)" as it intends to encourage maximal use of pure functions when using this.
 In the process, the more pure function we have, the more gold we have.

 ## Goal